The Celebration of the Ratification of the 19th Amendment

 The medal was struck in silver.
 The obverse depicts a child’s hand reaching up to hold the Women’s Suffrage Centennial weight, as the struggle took generations to accomplish.

 The reverse depicts some of the text of the 19th Amendment on the United States flag.
-Congress authorized 10,000 of these sets to be struck, and 9,996 were struck and sold.
+The U.S. Mint limited the proof silver dollar-and-medal set to 10,000 units, and historical sales figures show 9,996 sets sold.
 Add this special commemorative to your collection today and view other U.S. silver modern commemorative coins.